renbeynolds/info6205_final_project/README.md

 #### Team Rankings Based on Historic Data

-Produces a CSV formatted ranking of teams based on the expected number of points achieved in a tournament of all teams present in the input data set.
+Produces a CSV table of team ranks based on the expected number of points achieved in a tournament of all teams present in the input data set.

 Adding the `-p, --partialSeason` flag will cause the program to limit simulation to completing the partial season provided.